 What is the application process?

-2. Office of International Student Services will issue you a new Form I-20 if you qualify for the STEM OPT extension.
+2. The International Student Center will issue you a new Form I-20 if you qualify for the STEM OPT extension.
 Please send a self addressed prepaid fed ex envelope to our Office.

-3. You will receive your new STEM OPT extension I-20s from Office of International Student Services, sign them, and mail your application to USCIS according to the instructions on the 24-Month STEM OPT Extension Application Checklist.
+3. You will receive your new STEM OPT extension I-20s from the International Student Center, sign them, and mail your application to USCIS according to the instructions on the 24-Month STEM OPT Extension Application Checklist.

-4. The 24 month extension can take 90 days for USCIS to adjudicate.
+4. The 24 month extension can take anywhere between 3 months to 5 months for USCIS to adjudicate.
 If USCIS has any questions, they will send you a request for information/evidence.

 5. If your application is approved, USCIS will mail you an Employment Authorization Document (EAD) for the STEM OPT extension, which will list the start and end dates you are authorized to work on the STEM OPT extension.

 This is what is you will submit to us: